 The growth of wine in Austria

-The impact of fungal diseases and phylloxéra in Austrian
+The impact of fungal diseases and phylloxéra in Austria

-This led to the establishment of the first wine college, Klosterneuburg, by Baron de Babo in 1860, which drew the first outlines of Austrian viticulture.
+Still, innovation was on the way.
+Baron de Babo founded the Klosterneuburg Wine School in 1860, shaping the next generation of winemakers.
 Since 1902, it is now called the “Höhere Lehranstalt für Wein- und Obstbau” and is the oldest wine school in the world.

 The new techniques for Austrian viticulture